mjpuma/FSC-WorldModelers/README.md

 - RESOLUTION: Country level

 ## Model Scripts
+### main.R
+This is the main script for running FSC from the command line.
+It wraps much of the functionality demonstrated in `Analyze.R` into a set of callable functions.

 ### MatrixCreation.R
 Creates trade, production, and reserves matrices for use in cascade model.
 Requires existing files in *ancillary* and *inputs* directory: